aws/aws-security-services-best-practices/docs/en/guides/waf/waf-cost/docs/index.md

 - **Amazon S3** — S3 is the most common destination for WAF logs, S3 Storage starts at $0.023 per GB.
 S3 POSTs have a small API costs  ($0.005 per 1,000).
 While this is technical a cost, compared to the storage and delivery costs, this is almost always trivia (less than 1%) and when creating a cost estimate safely ignored.

 **Cost specific Storage recommendations**
 When using KMS for S3 storage, use Amazon S3 Bucket Keys.
 Without this feature, *every single* POST (i.e. WAF log beign uploaded to S3) results in a KMS API costs.
-With this feature enabled, S3 generates a short-lived bucketlevel key from KMS.
-All data creating for a period of a limited period of use the same key, resulting in an API all every so often vs for every single WAF log uploaded.
+With this feature enabled, S3 generates a short-lived bucket level data key.
+All data creating for a period of a limited period of use the same key, resulting in an API all every so often instead of every single WAF log object.

 **Enable LifeCycle/Retention**
 Both AWS native storage services offer a lifecycle/retention policy allow you to either change the storage tier or outright delete older data automatically.
 Unless you have a compliance requirements, consider keeping WAF logs for ~30 days at least or whatever your Organziation has decided for operational and security needs.
 This setting is configurable after creation of the CLoudWatch Log group or S3 bucket.

 #### Logging Cost Examples

 The scale of your logging and per log average size impacts the cost based on you log delivery choice.

-On the log delivery front, smaller average WAF log size and truely massive workloads (tens or hundreds of billions+) are most cost effective with Vended Logs.
-For larger average WAF object size and most workloads until you are in the tens of billions, Firehose is usually most cost effective.
-On the storage front, while cost is certainly a factor, validate your technical requirements for WAF logs before deciding which logging approach makes the most sense.
+On the log delivery front:

+* Smaller average WAF log size and truely massive workloads (tens or hundreds of billions+) are usually most cost effective with Vended Logs.
+* For larger average WAF object size and most workloads until you are in the tens of billions, Firehose is usually most cost effective.

+On the storage front:
+* S3 is the cheapest native AWS storage option
+* CloudWatch Log Groups are relatively more expesive per GB
+* While cost is certainly a factor, usually you decide where to store logs for non-cost reasons.
+Review the various logging approaches to determine where WAF logs make sense to you.
 See [WAF Logging](../../waf-logging/docs/index.md)

 **Log Delivery Cost Examples**